jmeyers91/rapid/README.md

 `rapid --root ./path/to/app` - Pass a directory to rapid instead of using the current directory.

-`rapid watch` - Start the app and restart on changes.
+`rapid watch` - Start the app and restart on changes and enables a REPL for easily running code against your rapid server.

 `rapid migrate` - Run the migrations in `./migrations`.